 Admission Requirements

-The department receives approximately 320 applications for graduate admissions each year.
-On average, 25 students are accepted, of whom about 12 choose Northwestern for their graduate studies.
+The department receives over 400 applications for graduate admissions each year.
+On average, about 12-15 students are accepted.

 The average Verbal GRE score of students admitted to the department of psychology is 165.
 The average Quantitative GRE score of students admitted to the department is 160.
 The psychology subject test is not required.